Motivic stable cohomotopy and unimodular rows: Introduction

 \subsection{Some history}

-Let $n$ be a non-negative integer.
+\paragraph*{Unimodular rows.} Let $n$ be a non-negative integer.
 If $A$ is a ring, \emph{unimodular rows} of length $n$ with values in $A$ control surjective $A$-module homomorphisms $A^n\rightarrow A$ and are thus of interest in algebraic $\Kr$-theory.
 They form a set $\Um_n(A)$ which is endowed with a natural action of $\GL_n(A)$ on the right so that we may consider the orbit set of the action of the subgroup $\Er_n(A)$ of elementary matrices.
-Building on earlier work of Vaserstein and Suslin in the case $n=2$ (\cite[Section 5]{SuVa}), van der Kallen introduced a group structure on this orbit set under finiteness assumptions on the ring $A$.
-He uses the notion of \emph{stable dimension} $\sdim$ of a ring $A$ which is deduced from Bass's \emph{stable range} condition—for instance, condition $(\mathrm{DS})_r$ from \cite[p.
-231]{BBproj} where $\mathrm{DS}$ stand for the French \emph{domaine stable}: by definition, $\sdim(A)=\mathrm{DS}(A)-1$ with the notation $\mathrm{DS}(A)$ of \cite{BBproj}.
-He assumes that $\sdim(A)$ satisfies the inequality $\sdim(A)\leqslant 2n-4$ and he shows that one may then endow the orbit set $\Um_n(A)/\Er_n(A)$ with the structure of an abelian group which is functorial in $A$.
-This was accomplished in the early eighties and was exposed in \cite[Theorem 3.3]{vdK}: thanks to this theorem, the group structure may be easily understood in terms of the elementary Mennicke--Newman lemma.
+Building on earlier work of Vaserstein and Suslin in the case $n=2$ (\cite[Section 5]{SuVa}), van der Kallen introduced in \cite{vandK} a group structure on this orbit set under finiteness assumptions on the ring $A$.
+He uses the notion of \emph{stable dimension} $\sdim$ of a ring $A$ which is deduced from Bass's \emph{stable range} condition.
+This is in fact a set $(\mathrm{DS})_r$ of conditions indexed by integers $r\geqslant 1$, defined on \cite[p.
+231]{BBproj}, where $\mathrm{DS}$ stand for the French \emph{domaine stable}; $\mathrm{DS}(A)$ is then the infinimum of the set of integers $r$ such that $A$ satisfies $(\mathrm{DS})_r$ if this set is not empty, and $\mathrm{DS}(A)=\infty$ if this set is empty.
+Finally, by definition, $\sdim(A)=\mathrm{DS}(A)-1$ (\cite[Introduction, 1.2]{vandK}).
+Then van der Kallen assumes that $\sdim(A)$ satisfies the inequality $\sdim(A)\leqslant 2n-4$ and he shows that one may then endow the orbit set $\Um_n(A)/\Er_n(A)$ with the structure of an abelian group functorially in $A$.
+This was accomplished in the early eighties and is stated in \cite[Theorem 3.3]{vdK}: thanks to this theorem, the group structure may be easily understood in terms of the elementary Mennicke--Newman lemma.
 Definitions and results on this subject are recalled in Section \ref{uni}.